Perth Ultimate League – League Rules

 - If teams wish to play with a gender split outside of these League Rules, the changes must be agreed on by the captains before the start of the game.

-- The pulling team must match a gender split selected by the offensive team in accordance with these Rules.
+- Teams must match the gender split selected by the team starting in the gender deciding endzone.

-- If, because of an injury suffered by a player during the game, the offensive team cannot play with either of the gender splits in rule 1.1 above, the offensive team can choose to play with a gender split for less than 7 players, so long as it does not involve more than four (4) players of one gender.
+- If, because of an injury suffered by a player during the game, a team cannot play with either of the gender splits in rule 1.1 above, the deciding team can choose to play with a gender split for less than 7 players, so long as it does not involve more than four (4) players of one gender.

-- If the pulling team cannot match the preferred gender split chosen by the offensive team under rule 1.1 or 3, the offensive team can, before the pull, elect to play the point:
+- If a team cannot match the preferred gender split chosen by the deciding team under rule 1.1 or 3, the deciding team can, before the pull, elect to play the point:

-- with their preferred gender split, notwithstanding that the pulling team cannot match that gender split;
+- with their preferred gender split, notwithstanding that the opposition cannot match that gender split;

-- with their non-preferred gender split for 7 players, so that the pulling team is able to match that gender split; or
+- with their non-preferred gender split for 7 players, so that the opposition is able to match that gender split; or

-- with an alternate gender split for less than 7 players, so long as it does not involve more than four (4) players of one gender, so that the pulling team is able to match that gender split.
+- with an alternate gender split for less than 7 players, so long as it does not involve more than four (4) players of one gender, so that the opposition is able to match that gender split.

-- If, because of an injury suffered by a player on the pulling team during the game, the pulling team cannot match the preferred gender split chosen by the offensive team under rules 1.1 or 3, the offensive team must, before the pull, nominate to play the point with a different gender split, for 7 or less players, so long as it does not involve more than four (4) players of one gender, so that the pulling team is able to match that gender split.
+- If, because of an injury suffered by a player on the opposition during the game, the opposition cannot match the preferred gender split chosen by the deciding team under rules 1.1 or 3, the deciding team must, before the pull, nominate to play the point with a different gender split, for 7 or less players, so long as it does not involve more than four (4) players of one gender, so that the opposition is able to match that gender split.

 Teams may apply to the League director for an exemption on the gender split rules.
 Likely examples would be women's development teams, masters or junior teams.